andreasdominik/ADoSnipsIrrigation/README.md

 ## Intents

-The skill uses the OnOff-intend of the framework and an additional inted to recognise specific commands.
+The skill uses the OnOff-intend of the framework

+## 'config.ini'

+The duration and number of repeats of the watering is configured in the `config.ini`.
+In order to make changes possible without restart of the Snips-services, the `config.ini` is read every time the `start` action is executed.

 # Julia